-The Afghan Hound is one of the oldest domesticated dog breeds, dating back in the 19th Century in Afghanistan.
+The Afghan hound is one of the oldest domesticated dog breeds, dating back to nineteenth-century Afghanistan.
 It was originally developed to hunt mountain deer, boars, foxes, rabbits, and other animals.
 On the other hand, its gentle nature allowed it to be a devoted shepherd that protected its herd from predators.

-The modern purebred Afghan Hounds originate from the strain called “Bell Muray” brought to England in the 1920s.
+The modern purebred Afghan hounds originated from the strain called 'Bell Muray' brought to England in the 1920s and was Kennel Club registered since 1926.
 Some are believed to come from the group of Afghans brought by Mary Amps.
 In 1948, a breed standard has been officially established, which remains true today.

 The Afghan has always been famed for its sophisticated appearance with its impressively thick flowing coat.
 Beyond its attractive exterior is a powerful and swift dog.
-It stands 60 to 75 centimetres at the shoulder and weighs around 45 to 60 pounds.
-The most common colours are black or golden although it also comes in blue, cream, silver, and white.
+It stands 60–75 centimetres at the shoulder and weighs around 45–60 pounds.
+The most common colours are black or golden, although it also comes in blue, cream, silver, and white.
 It has an elongated head with dark muzzles, black nose, almond-shaped eyes, and high hip bones.

 When it comes to grooming, the Afghan is a high-maintenance hound.
 To preserve its regal look, its mane requires regular brushing and bathing.
-It should not only be clean but also mat- and tangle-free.
-To achieve this, a dog-friendly silky show shampoo, conditioner and styling spray are needed.
+It should not only be clean but also mat-free and tangle-free.
+To achieve this, a dog-friendly silky show shampoo, conditioner, and styling spray are needed.
 Remember to bathe it before brushing to avoid hair damage.

-When it comes to other grooming routines, cleaning the Afghan Hound’s ear is very important.
+When it comes to other grooming routines, cleaning the Afghan hound’s ear is very important.
 It has ears that drop, which are highly prone to ear infection.
 Make sure to clean the ears weekly with a cotton ball and ask a veterinarian to recommend the best ear cleanser to keep ear infections at bay.
-As well, dental care is also crucial for the Afghan Hound to prevent bacteria and other organisms from attaching to the teeth and causing damage.
+Dental care is also crucial for the Afghan hound to prevent bacteria and other organisms from attaching to the teeth and causing damage.
 It is worth noting that this breed is prone to dental problems such as gum disease if teeth are not regularly brushed.

-Often described as aristocratic, Afghan Hounds are energetic, playful, loyal, and loving.
-They are generally sociable with other dogs but have naturally strong hunting instincts.
-This breed can be playful as puppies but independent and a bit aloof as adults.
-It is not aggressive but would decide when it wants to be cuddled.
+Often described as aristocratic, the Afghan hound is energetic, playful, loyal, and loving.
+It is generally sociable with other dogs, but has a naturally strong hunting instinct.
+This breed can be playful as a puppy, but independent and a bit aloof as an adult.
+It is not aggressive, but it will decide when it wants to be cuddled.
 On the other hand, it will also sulk if it feels it isn’t getting much attention.
 It thrives better with older and mature kids.

-Afghan Hounds are hunters, so they don’t get along well with small animals such as cats or rabbits, because of their natural instincts to chase.
-They are also very fast.
-Make sure that you have the Afghan Hound on leash most of the time, especially in open areas.
+The Afghan hound is a hunter, so it doesn’t get along well with small animals such as cats or rabbits, because of its natural instinct to chase.
+It is also very fast.
+Make sure that you have the Afghan hound on a lead most of the time, especially in open areas.
 It is quite hard to train because of its stubborn and independent nature.
 It also hates to be told what to do.
-To be successful in training, positive reinforcements and treats are needed.
+To be successful in training, positive reinforcement and treats are needed.

-A typical serving for an adult Afghan Hound is 2 to 2.5 cups of excellent quality dry dog food per day.
+A typical serving for an adult Afghan hound is 2–2.5 cups of excellent-quality dry dog food per day.
 However, like in any type of dog, the amount of food depends on its age, size, build, activity level, and metabolism.
 Owners have to understand the basic nutritional needs of their Afghan as a breed.
 However, its individual characteristics should be considered as well.

-Typical calorie needs of adult Afghan Hounds per day:
+Typical calorie needs of an adult Afghan hound per day:

-The main ingredient of an Afghan’s diet should be high quality meat.
-Read the label and make sure your dog food does not contain by-products and fillers like corn, wheat or soy.
-Also stay away from artificial colours, sweeteners and flavours.
-To maintain the Afghan’s silky, flowing coat, include sources of Omega 3 and Omega 6 fatty acids.
-Also provide it with food and/or supplements with DHA for brain development and Glucosamine for its joints.
+The main ingredient of an Afghan’s diet should be high-quality meat.
+Read the label and make sure that the dog food does not contain by-products and fillers like corn, wheat, or soy.
+Also stay away from artificial colours, sweeteners, and flavours.
+To maintain the Afghan’s silky, flowing coat, include sources of omega-3 and omega-6 fatty acids.
+Also provide it with food and/or supplements with DHA for brain development and glucosamine for its joints.

-Afghan Hounds are generally healthy but are predisposed to allergies, cataracts, hypothyroidism, cancer, hip dysplasia, Dilated Cardiomyopathy, and Degenerative Myelopathy.
+The Afghan hound is generally healthy, but it is predisposed to allergies, cataracts, hypothyroidism, cancer, hip dysplasia, dilated cardiomyopathy, and degenerative myelopathy.

 Are you sure the Afghan Hound is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz